Santa Cruz County Septic Inspection Ordinance

 What is a Septic System?

 A septic system is an onsite sewage facility that treats wastewater from a home or business.
 It typically consists of a septic tank and a drain field.
 The tank holds the wastewater long enough for solids to settle at the bottom, forming sludge, while oil and grease float to the top as scum.
-The area between the two layers contains liquid wastewater that can flow out to the drain field for further treatment by the soil.
+The area between the two layers contains liquid wastewater that can flow out to the drain field for further treatment, naturally over time, by the soil.

 Everyone wants to know…